dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/pagination/events.md

 ```

 - `page` the current page number
-- `setContent` use it to add update a page including content: `setContent(pageNo, ReactComponent)`
+- `setContent` use it to add update a page including content: `setContent(pageNo, ReactComponent, position = 'after')`
-- `updateContent` use it to change content inside an existing page: `updateContent(pageNo, ReactComponent)`
 - `resetContent` use it to invalidate all internal pages: `resetContent()`
 - `endInfinity` use it to tell the infinity pagination to end the infinity scrolling interaction.
 Use this handler to end the infinity scrolling procedure, in case the page_count is unknown: `endInfinity(pageNo)`
 - `items` internal stored pages